 2. Drag-and-Drop Page Builders

-Instead of writing code or tinkering with complex settings, you can now build entire pages by:
+Instead of writing code or tinkering with complex settings, you can now build pages by choosing a layout, dragging sections into place, and dropping in your text, images, and buttons.

 Tools like Gutenberg (the WordPress block editor) and popular page builders let you quickly create landing pages, sales pages, and blog layouts without needing a developer for every small change.